Run effectively by adjusting your goal to the time of the day!

 If you want to enjoy running, develop a flexible attitude towards your running schedule.
 For instance, you didn’t feel like running this morning – so go for a night run instead.
 Go for a run in the morning if you’ve fixed a lunch with friends.
 Get up early and run in the morning to enjoy a longer day at the weekend.
 Mr. Iketani also advises that if you could spare but a little time for a morning run, you can run a little faster and longer at night on the same day.
 Use the night run to adjust your physical activity and the amount of exercise for the day.

-Model Kazuho Ishii tries balancing morning and night runs.
+Model Kazuho Ishida tries balancing morning and night runs.

 “I could run more effectively than I had expected!”

-Now, a model, Ms. Kazuho Ishii tries the new running styles, following Mr. Iketani’s advice.
-“I have never given a thought to balancing morning and night runs”, says Ms. Ishii.
+Now, a model, Ms. Kazuho Ishida tries the new running styles, following Mr. Iketani’s advice.
+“I have never given a thought to balancing morning and night runs”, says Ms. Ishida.
 So what does she think about her runs?